telefonicaid/fiware-cloto/doc/admin_guide.rst

       -  20GB
       -  20GB
    *  -  Operating System
-      -  CentOS 6.3
+      -  CentOS 7
-      -  CentOS 6.3
+      -  CentOS 7

 The results of requirements both RAM, CPU and I/O to HDD in case of Rule engine node is shown in the following table:

-.. list-table:: Resource Consumption (in JBoss node)
+.. list-table:: Resource Consumption
    :header-rows: 1
    :widths: 10 10 10
    :stub-columns: 1